hmferdous/Product-Debut/content/posts/scaling.md

 ### **Iterating for Growth**
 Once a product is live, continuous iteration is key to scaling.
 This means analyzing user feedback, monitoring performance metrics, and making improvements that help the product serve a larger audience.
 Whether it’s improving onboarding flows or streamlining payment processes, these incremental changes compound over time to drive growth.

-> “Scalability isn’t just about handling traffic; it’s about ensuring the product evolves to meet growing needs,”
+> “Scalability isn’t just about handling traffic; it’s about ensuring the product evolves to meet growing needs”